CyVerse-learning-materials/foss-2019/getting_started/glossary.rst

 **Glossary**
 ^^^^^^^^^^^^

-- **git:** software program for working with version control system
-- **github:** a website for hosting ``git`` repositories
-- **docker:** is an open source software platform to create, deploy and manage virtualized application containers on a common operating system (OS), with an ecosystem of allied tools
-- **container:** virtualization of an operating system run within an isolated user space
+- **container:** A virtualization of an operating system run within an isolated user space.
+A running instance of and image.
-- **Virtual Machine:** is a software computer that, like a physical computer, runs an operating system and applications

-- **Instance:** a single virtul machine
-- **Image:** self-contained, read-only ‘snapshot’ of your applications and packages, with all their dependencies
-- **Container:** a running instance of your image
-- **Image registry:** a storage and content delivery system, holding named images, available in different tagged versions
-- **Docker:** a program that runs and handles life-cycle of containers and images
 - **CyVerse tool:** Software program that is integrated into the back end of the DE for use in DE apps
 - **CyVerse app:** graphic interface of a tool made available for use in the DE
+- **Docker:** is an open source software platform to create, deploy and manage virtualized application containers on a common operating system (OS), with an ecosystem of allied tools.
+A program that runs and handles life-cycle of containers and images
+- **git:** software program for working with version control system
+- **GitHub:** a website for hosting ``git`` repositories
+- **instance:** a single virtul machine
+- **image:** self-contained, read-only ‘snapshot’ of your applications and packages, with all their dependencies
+- **image registry:** a storage and content delivery system, holding named images, available in different tagged versions
+- **virtual machine:** is a software computer that, like a physical computer, runs an operating system and applications

 ----